INFORMATION HELPS ADDRESS ENVIRONMENTAL CHALLENGES

 - Provide you with the services, products or information you asked for

 - Administer your donation or support your fundraising

 - Keep a record of your relationship with us

-- Analyse the personal information we collect about you and use publicly available information to better understand your interests, preferences and level of potential donations so that we can contact you more effectively (See Fundraising below)
+- To better understand your interests and preferences, so that we can contact potential donors more effectively (See Fundraising below)

-- Manage your communication preferences, including marketing preferences
+- Manage your communication preferences, including your fundraising preferences

 - Understand how we can improve our services, products or information